-When it comes to interviewing potential employees, preparation is key.
+When it comes to interviewing potential employees, preparation is critical.

-It’s important to take the time to prepare for an interview so you can make sure you get a better understanding of the candidate and their capabilities.
+It’s essential to take the time to prepare for an interview so you can make sure you get a better understanding of the candidate and their capabilities.

 By preparing beforehand, you’ll be able to form meaningful questions and focus on what matters most about the candidate – their skills, experience, and attitude.

-Taking the time to prepare will also help ensure that you’re making an informed decision and choosing the most qualified candidate for the job.
+Taking the time to prepare will also help ensure you make an informed decision and choose the most qualified candidate for the job.

 Additionally, it helps build a positive relationship with candidates by showing them that you value their time.